ANCPLabOldenburg/bids_manager_documentation/book/editor.md

 <img src="../static/editor/02_metadata.png" alt="metadata" width="700px" align="center">

 * **Hidden folders:** BIDSplorer also let you access hidden folders such as `.bids_manager` and `.heudiconv`_
-  * `.bids_manager:` it will contain the _"subject_mapping.tsv"_ (list of all subjects) and the _"subject_summary.tsv"_ (all files per subject).
+  * `.bids_manager:` it will contain the _"subject_mapping.tsv"_ (simple list of all subjects, without age and gender) and the _"subject_summary.tsv"_ (all data scanned, metada and sequences types, and the rules to include it or not).
-  * `.heudiconv`: stores heuristics.
-BIDS-Manager creates Python scripts here that record the specific transformation rules used to convert your raw data into BIDS format.
+  * `.heudiconv`: stores the heudiconv files used for the conversion heuristics.

 * **Sequence type view:** `nii` and `gz` files can be opened with BIDSplorer as well.
 You can freely inspect voxel values with the `Volume` toggle, switch between views (Sagittal, Coronal or Axial).
 You may also adjust the brightness and contrast.

 <img src="../static/editor/02_anatomical.png" alt="anatomical" width="300px" align="center">